MonB003/BScACS-MajorProject/README.md

 **Windows and Linux (Fedora):**

-Note that for Windows, the pytest tests do not need to be run in a virtual environment.
+Note that for these operating systems, the pytest tests do not need to be run in a virtual environment.
 All pytest commands can be run directly in the `tests` folder.

 Install these packages, which are used in the test files:
 ```